wp-plugins/hidpi-gravatars/readme.txt

 * Added detection of srcset support in new browsers.
 * Javascript manipulation is minimized when srcset can be used.
 * Falls back gracefully to JS code in older HiDPI browsers.
+* Upgrade Note: Cached pages will not be HiDPI until regenerated.
+Please check your settings if you have a server-side cache plugin.

 = 1.3 =
 * Compatibility improvement, released 23 November 2012.